openalto/ietf-hackathon/docs/ietf-113/hackathon_comprehensive_story.md

 Rucio is built on top of Atlas storage systems to scalably and efficiently manage the replication and archiving of the created data and administer access to the data.
 One of the guiding principles of Rucio is data flow autonomy and automation: As a result, Rucio provides a unified interface for accessing and controlling the underlying diversified networking and storage services (such as XRootD and S3).
 Scientists and admins then manage data replication and access with Rucio integrated modules, without dealing with underlying complexities.

 To optimize metrics (cost, speed, etc.) Rucio collects various information about the network and storage devices that guide _data 1st) identifier transfers between sites (RSEs) and 2nd) source selections before downloads_ [[8]](#8).
 The most important collected measures are distances between RSEs (Rucio Storage Elements), according to the aggregated download throughput between RSEs or geographical location databases [[1]](#1).
-However, such metrics are (static and non-informative) as they might get stale and do not reflect the cost parameters that Alto offers.
+However, such metrics are (static and non-informative) as they might get stale and do not reflect the cost parameters that ALTO offers.

 ALTO (Application-Layer Traffic Optimization) framework collects network information and exposes it to applications to steer traffic: So we believe that ALTO integration in the Rucio environment, can improve transfer metrics.

 At IETF 113 Hackathon event, ALTO was used to provide Rucio's replication sorting and transfer scheduling parts with more accurate and up-to-date information about the network state (distances and available bandwidth).
-[Evaluation Results](#Evaluations) showed that Alto-based replica sorting decreases replica transfer times by up to 66% (depending on the network structure and the bottlenecks).
+[Evaluation Results](#Evaluations) showed that ALTO-based replica sorting decreases replica transfer times by up to 66% (depending on the network structure and the bottlenecks).

 In this document, we first describe the components of the devised system and then present the experiment setup and evaluation results.